kaiwalyakoparkar/Data-Structures-And-Algorithm-Interview-Kit/ProblemSets/Matrix/RowWithMaximumOnes/Question and Logic.md

 # Row With Maximum Ones

 Given a boolean 2D array of **n x m** dimensions where each row is sorted.
-Find the 0-based index of the first row that has the maximum number of **1's**.
+FindÂ theÂ 0-based index of the first rowÂ that hasÂ the maximum number ofÂ **1's**.

 ### Example :